-Are there creative strategies that can be applied to both teaching and learning when making artwork?
+Can you apply creative practice to both teaching and learning when making artwork?

 Do artistic practice and teaching share a common language?
 Can creative approaches span both spaces?

-This course will help you to answer these questions by exploring the relationship and interaction between teaching and creativity, education and artistic practice.
+Led by Helen Rousseau and Caroline Wright, this course will help you to answer these questions.
+Explore the relationship and interaction between teaching and creativity, education and artistic practice.

 Drawing on case studies by artists and teachers working in the field you will explore creative possibilities.
-You will also experience lectures from academics in the Creative Education department at the University for the Creative Arts to apply to your own context.
+Lecturers in Creative Education at the University for the Creative Arts will provide their perspectives, helping you to shape yours.

 This course will take you on a journey, discussing and dissecting theories and practices with your peers.
-Through a personal journal you’ll be encouraged to reflect on your own journey and apply what you’ve learnt to your own context.
+Use a personal journal to reflect on your learning journey; you can then take you what you have learnt and apply it to your own experiences.

 There is something here for everyone, as an artist, teacher, teaching assistant, gallery/museum educator, student or anything else in between.
-No prior knowledge or experience is needed, this course will give you all that.
+You do not need any prior knowledge or experience to join the course.

-So if you are interested in exploring the opportunities that creative approaches within learning/teaching can offer, have a look below, join us today.
+Explore the opportunities that creative approaches within learning and teaching can offer, have a look below, and join us today.